mikailaltundas/fabric-real-time-analytics-in-10-minutes/real-time-demo-in-10-minutes/instructions.md

 ![Workspace with the KQL database](images/workspace_with_kql_database.png)

-3. Scroll down to the Real-Time Analytics section, then click on Eventstream.
+3. Scroll down to the Real-Time Intelligence section, then click on Eventstream.

 ![Real Time Analytics Options](images/real_time_analytics_options.png)